paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 26

-**Texto original:**
-A company needs to review its AWS Cloud deployment to ensure that its Amazon S3 buckets do not have unauthorized...

-**Tradução:**
 Uma empresa precisa revisar sua implantação na AWS para evitar alterações não autorizadas em seus buckets do S3.

 **Resposta correta:**